nwforrer/blog/content/posts/roguelike-tutorial-part0.md

 ## Project setup {#project-setup}

-Once you have everything installed that you need, you can get the your project skeleton created, with the needed dependencies.
+Once you have everything installed that you need, you can get the project skeleton created, with the needed dependencies.
 Since you have Quicklisp installed, it will be easy to generate a project skeleton using [Quickproject](https://www.xach.com/lisp/quickproject/).